mtskf/coladaybooking/README.md

 - encrypts event titles with public key encryption (end to end)

 ## Usage
-- On your browser, login to MetaMask and connect to Ropsten Test Network
+- On your browser, login to MetaMask and connect to Ropsten Test Network.
 - Visit the demo site: https://coladay.vercel.app/
 - Then, drag your mouse over the timetable to start booking rooms!

+### Note
+- This web app is designed for Desktop/Laptop devices, not compatible with mobile browsers.
-- Note: Each time you create or delete an event on the blockchain, you will need Ethereum gas for the transaction.
+- Each time you create or delete an event on the blockchain, you will need Ethereum gas for the transaction.
+- The event date is automatically updated to tomorrow for demo purpose.

 ## Dev setup